Lyme disease is the most common vector-borne disease in the

 Then

-I knew, i had this terrible disease....i had 29 symptoms,
+I knew, i had this terrible disease....i had tons of symptoms,

 and i knew i was real sick.